FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ### Deep Packet Inspection
 [DPI aka TLS decryption](https://en.wikipedia.org/wiki/Deep_packet_inspection) is a technique that involves forcing your machine to trust an intermediate certificate, allow an intermediate to decrypt your connection for inspection and re-encrypt it after inspection.

 In the context of HTTPS or corporate connections, this involved pre-installing a [Trusted Root Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) on the user's machine (i.e. via Windows' group policy).
-Such dangerous idea, that even the [NSA](https://en.wikipedia.org/wiki/National_Security_Agency) issued [an advisory](https://web.archive.org/web/20191119195359/https://media.defense.gov/2019/Nov/18/2002212783/-1/-1/0/MANAGING%20RISK%20FROM%20TLS%20INSPECTION_20191106.PDF) and the [Cypersecurity & Infrastructure Security Agency CISA](https://en.wikipedia.org/wiki/Cybersecurity_and_Infrastructure_Security_Agency) outright [cautions against it](https://www.cisa.gov/news-events/alerts/2017/03/16/https-interception-weakens-tls-security).
+Such a dangerous idea, that even the [NSA](https://en.wikipedia.org/wiki/National_Security_Agency) issued [an advisory](https://web.archive.org/web/20191119195359/https://media.defense.gov/2019/Nov/18/2002212783/-1/-1/0/MANAGING%20RISK%20FROM%20TLS%20INSPECTION_20191106.PDF) and the [Cypersecurity & Infrastructure Security Agency CISA](https://en.wikipedia.org/wiki/Cybersecurity_and_Infrastructure_Security_Agency) outright [cautions against it](https://www.cisa.gov/news-events/alerts/2017/03/16/https-interception-weakens-tls-security).

 A compromise of that intermediate root certificate would mean a whole company's connections being readable in clear text.
 [DPI is easily detectable](https://www.grc.com/fingerprints.htm), as re-encryption changes certificate fingerprints.
 You can check against known fingerprints in the browser's certificate detail view or this command: